 We still have issues, but these come through our trouble ticket system, they are prioritized and addressed.

-Published on Thursday, April 17, 2014 (3 years, one week, and 4 days ago).
+Published on Thursday, April 17, 2014 (3 years, 2 months, and one week ago).
 Posted in: Educational Tech Design Leadership